fabian-kruse/sorting-visualizer/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This python based sorting visualizer can be used to compare, analyse and visualise different sorting algorithms.
+This python based sorting visualizer can be used to compare, analyze and visualize different sorting algorithms.
 It is possible to change between different algorithms, see how they work and compare important features such as the number of array accesses or exachanges used in the sorting process.
 This can be informative since the algorihtms can be started on the same data.